Caroline Garcia: 2014: Maiden WTA Tour titles

-2015: Two WTA singles finals
+2015: Two more singles finals

 Garcia began her season at the Brisbane International where she lost in the first round to No. 3 seed Angelique Kerber.
 She then played at the Australian Open where she beat No. 27 seed Svetlana Kuznetsova and Stefanie Vögele before losing to Eugenie Bouchard in the third round.
 After her campaign, Garcia joined France's Fed Cup team for their tie against Italy.
 Despite losing to Sara Errani, Garcia managed to grab a win as she beat Camila Giorgi in three sets as her country advanced to the semifinals.

 At the Dubai Tennis Championships, Garcia lost in the second round to Agnieszka Radwańska after beating qualifier Arina Rodionova in straight sets.
 She followed that with a run to the finals at the Mexican Open, receiving a walkover from Maria Sharapova in the semis as the Russian withdrew due to illness.
 She then lost to Timea Bacsinszky.
 Garcia also reached the finals of the Monterrey Open where she also was a runner-up to Bacsinszky.
 She grabbed her first win over former world No. 1, Ana Ivanovic, en route.

 After receiving a first round-bye at Indian Wells, Garcia beat qualifier Polona Hercog before grabbing her second straight win over Ivanovic in three sets.
 She then lost to eventual semifinalist Sabine Lisicki.